amshumanshetty/amazon-clone/README.md

 # amazon-clone

-This is a clone of amazon home page
+This project is a clone of amazon home page